-- > What are the issues?
-UK Safer Internet Centre - > Hot topics Childnet International - > Parent resource sheet Childnet International
+- What are the issues?
+UK Safer Internet Centre - Hot topics Childnet International - Parent resource sheet Childnet International

-3.7 Visitors and members of the community
+3.7 Visitors and members of the community (including students)

 Visitors and members of the community who use the school's ICT systems or internet will be made aware of this policy, when relevant, and expected to read and follow it.
 If appropriate, they will be expected to agree to the terms on acceptable use (appendix 3).
+They must exercise their responsibility to speak out when they believe that the school's systems are being abused in any way.